install windows 11 raspberry pi

 Here is how to install it:

-• Select it and click on “Install”.
+• Select it, and click “Install” to continue.

 Pi-Apps will do everything for you.
 You will have to wait a few minutes, and then it’ll be installed on your Raspberry Pi.

-Use WoR Flasher to install Windows 11
+Use WoR Flasher to Install Windows 11

-• To select the Windows version you want to install and the Raspberry Pi model you have.
+Select “More options” and the Raspberry Pi model you have.

-• The language to use.
+• Next, select the language to use.

 • An installation overview will show up, you have nothing to change here, the tool will use the best settings for your device automatically.